RonRahaman/NekDoc/source/user_files.rst

     first, followed by all solid elements if present.
 In this case there are (34) solid elements.

-    The data following the header is formatted as shown in Table :numref:`tab:element`.
+    The data following the header is formatted as shown in :numref:`tab:element`.
 This provides all the coordinates of an element for top and bottom faces.
 The numbering of the vertices is shown in Fig. :numref:`fig:elorder`.
-The header for each element as in Table. :numref:`tab:element`, i.e. ``[1A] GROUP`` is reminiscent of older Nek5000 format and does not impact the mesh generation at this stage.
+The header for each element as in :numref:`tab:element`, i.e. ``[1A] GROUP`` is reminiscent of older Nek5000 format and does not impact the mesh generation at this stage.
 (We are inquiring whether other groups still use it.)

       .. _tab:element: